pranavS223/Ubuntu-Vulnerable-Machine/README.md

 ## 🛠️ Installation

-1. Download `Groot.ova.zip` from the Machine folder
+1. Download `machine.ova.zip` from the Machine folder
 2. Extract password: `[password]`
 3. Import into VirtualBox/VMware
 4. Start the machine